Sex education: Africa

 Sex education in Africa has focused on stemming the growing AIDS epidemic.
 Most governments in the region have established AIDS education programs in partnership with the World Health Organization and international NGOs.
 These programs were undercut significantly by the Mexico City policy, an initiative put in place by President Ronald Reagan, suspended by President Bill Clinton, and re-instated by President George W. Bush.
 The Global Gag Rule "required nongovernmental organizations to agree as a condition of their receipt of Federal funds that such organizations would neither perform nor actively promote abortion as a method of family planning in other nations...."
 The policy was again suspended as one of the first official acts by United States President Barack Obama.
-The incidences of new HIV transmissions in Uganda decreased dramatically when Clinton supported a comprehensive sex education approach (including information about contraception and abortion).
+New HIV infections in Uganda decreased dramatically when Clinton supported a comprehensive sexuality education approach (including information about contraception and abortion).
 According to Ugandan AIDS activists, the policy undermined community efforts to reduce HIV prevalence and HIV transmission.

 Egypt teaches knowledge about male and female reproductive systems, sexual organs, contraception and STDs in public schools at the second and third years of the middle-preparatory phase (when students are aged 12–14).
 A coordinated program between UNDP, UNICEF, and the ministries of health and education promotes sexual education at a larger scale in rural areas and spreads awareness of the dangers of female genital mutilation.

 Asia

-The state of sex education programs in Asia is at various stages of development, like in the country Philippines where the topic sex education is considered to be very controversial because it deals with different topics which are sometimes too vague and too broad to be implemented largely in the society.
+The state of sex education programs in Asia is at various stages of development.
+The topic of sex education is considered to be controversial because it deals with different topics which are sometimes too vague and too broad to be used effectively in society.